basilfx/python-tinylink/README.md

 Frame-based streaming protocol for embedded applications.

 ## Introduction
-This is a Python module to provide a bi-directional frame-based streaming protocol for low-speed embedded applications, such as serial connected devices.
+This is a general purpose Python module to provide a bi-directional frame-based streaming protocol for low-speed embedded applications, such as serial connected devices.
 It allowes the receiver to 'jump into' a stream of data frames.
 Every frame starts with a preamble, so the receiver can synchronize.
 Any mismatch in checksum will the receiver.

 A payload is optional.
 The reserved `RESET` flag can be used to indicate that the link should reset, for instance when the receiver just started and the sender should restart.